-ITS WONDERFUL GROWTH AND PROGRESS, ESPECIALLY AS AN IMPORTING CENTRE, WITH THE DEVELOPMENT OF ITS MANUFACTURING INDUSTRIES; AND REMINISCENCES EXTENDING OVER THE FOUR DECENNIAL PERIODS, FROM 1847 TO 1887, INCLUDING THE INTRODUCTION OF THE BONDING SYSTEM THROUGH THE UNITED STATES.
+ITS WONDERFUL GROWTH AND PROGRESS, ESPECIALLY AS AN IMPORTING CENTRE, WITH THE DEVELOPMENT OF ITS MANUFACTURING INDUSTRIES; AND REMINISCENCES EXTENDING OVER THE FOUR DECENNIAL PERIODS.
+FROM 1847 TO 1887, INCLUDING the Act of the Comment of Commany . .... your of our ford and Rutered acor and at additant THIS REVISED to EDITION according to earlier

+THE INTRODUCTION OF THE BONDING SYSTEM THROUGH THE UNITED STATES.